Eco-IVF: Affordable IVF at CHR

 - Lower medication dosages greatly reduce the risk of ovarian hyperstimulation.
 Therefore, they permit for less monitoring of follicular development.
 Consequently, you will have fewer monitoring visits, involving vaginal ultrasound examinations and blood tests, than women in routine IVF programs.

-ECO-IVF does not accept any insurance assignments but will provide a receipt for the cycle fee paid, with full explanation of services.
-Patients can use this receipt in attempts to receive reimbursements from medical insurances.
+ECO-IVF does not accept any insurance assignments but will provide a receipt for the cycle fee paid.
 No other receipts will be issued, however, and ECO-IVF and/or CHR cannot be held responsible whether insurance reimbursements are, or are not, received.